|

 asked.

-can get our hands on, and find some merit in nearly all of them.
+that we can get our hands on, and find some merit in nearly all

 But here are three books that cover river fishing, fishing on

-as firm foundation for your exploration of the rich literature which is
+serve as firm foundation for your exploration of the rich

 You can browse through more of this literature in our bookshop |